 2. ONLY 3 PEOPLE USED TO LIVE HERE

-In January 1970 there were only three people living in Cancun, and they were the caretakers of a coconut plantation.
+Believe it or not, but 50 years ago there were just three – yes three - people living in Cancun.
+But how could this be possible we hear you cry?
+Well, let us explain.
+In January 1970 the only three people living in Cancun were the caretakers of a coconut plantation.
+Back then it wasn’t a bustling international resort, but like many places in Mexico underdeveloped and free of tourists.
 Today, this all-round resort hosts over a whopping 700,000 residents due to its rapid development.
 Unsurprisingly, it's also one of the best-value long haul holiday destinations, so waste no time with our cracking deals on full board luxury hotels - or why not go exclusive with our Cancun, all inclusive deals?

 3. THERE'S AN ENTIRE CANCUN UNDERWATER MUSEUM